pandey-ankit/coherence-new/lab3/lab3.md

 * Removing - an entry is being deleted from a cache, use the @Removing annotation
 * Removed - an entry has been deleted from a cache, use the @Removed annotation

-In this section we will create a `Inserting` or `Updating` events to modify data before it is commited to the cache.
+In this section we will create an `Inserting` or `Updating` listeners to modify data during or after is commited to the cache.

 To restrict the EntryEvent types received by a method apply one or more of the annotations above to the method parameter.
 For example, the method below will receive Inserted and Removed events.